opendicom/pipedicom/3.Ejecutables/converters/README.md

 # Converters

 DCKV (Dicom Contextualized-Key Values) may be used  for parsing.
 This results to a map of keyed arrays in memory.
 The  map corresponds to the dataset.
-On the one hand, each key is concatenation of the tag of the attribute and the tags of its context.
+On the one hand, each key is a concatenation of the tag of the attribute and the tags of its context sequences.
 On the other hand, each array contains zero or more values for the attribute.

-This simple object in memory may be fastly serialized into JSON file where map and array are the two structuring artefacts.
+This fairly simple construct in memory may be fastly serialized into JSON file where map and array are the two structuring artefacts.
 JSON - and BSON, similar but better for binary contents - are our preferred file formats for DICOM.

 From JSON map of array, there exists a standard translation into a corresponding construct in XML thanks to the XPath3.1 json2xml() function.